Acme Software provides best-in-breed solutions that enable seamless integration with enterprise Web 2.0 platforms.

 How about your website?

-If so, you’re subjecting your prospects to the deathly dull tones of “marketing-speak.”
+If so, wake up!
+You’re subjecting prospects to deathly dull “marketing-speak.”

 Marketing-speak is that flabby layer of nice, polite, meaningless fog that obscures the truth in so much content today.